deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15017/index.md

 > </details>

-> Table 6 presents the results of an ablation study evaluating the impact of different distillation layers (average, last, and 9th) on the speech reconstruction quality, using various metrics such as WER, WIL, ViSQOL, and STOI, for both LM-guided and combined LM & SM-guided distillation methods.
+> Table 6 shows the effect of using different layers of the LM and SM for distillation on speech reconstruction performance, indicating that averaging all layers yields the best results.

 </details>